Unofficial school motto: ‘#WeAreReady’

-Red Hot Chili Pepper Bar and Grille: dance floor upstairs, live band downstairs and an outdoor patio
+Favourite watering hole: Red Hot Chili Pepper Bar and Grille: dance floor upstairs, live bands downstairs and an outdoor patio

 University Insider: Satbir Singh, 20, Labour Studies